AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 Warnings
 ~~~~~~~~~

 A warning message is for alerting somebody about something that might go wrong.
-The user can continue using MatterMost unless the warning message needs an explicit user input.
+The user can continue using Mattermost unless the warning message needs an explicit user input.

 - Use complete sentences.
 - Explain what has happened or can happen, and what can go wrong as a consequence.